Back to Knowledgebase

-Paced Bottle Feeding: A Gentle Technique for Newborns
+Paced Bottle Feeding: A Step-by-Step Guide for Newborns

 Bottle feeding does not have to feel rushed.
-Paced bottle feeding is a simple, responsive technique that slows the feed down so the baby can drink at their own pace — much closer to how they would nurse at the breast.
+Paced bottle feeding — also called responsive bottle feeding — is a simple technique that slows the feed down so the baby can drink at their own pace, much closer to how they would nurse at the breast.
 It helps with comfort, reduces overfeeding, and is especially useful for families who combine breastfeeding and bottle feeding.

 What Paced Feeding Actually Means

 With a traditional bottle hold, the bottle is tipped almost vertical and milk keeps flowing whether or not the baby is ready for it.
-Paced feeding flips that pattern on its head.
-The baby sits more upright, the bottle stays more horizontal, and the feed is broken into small, responsive bursts with short pauses.
+Paced feeding changes that pattern.
+The baby sits more upright, the bottle stays more horizontal, and the feed is broken into small, responsive bursts with pauses.

 It is not slower for the sake of slow.
 It is slower because babies' natural sucking rhythm is suck, swallow, breathe, pause — and a fast-flowing bottle skips the pause.